ajroach42/ajroach42.github.io/_posts/2017-04-03-journalism-as-a-weapon-newsletter-2017-04-03.md

 title: 'Journalism as a weapon - [Newsletter 2017-04-03]'
 splash-wide: /images/17587495_1898787323696771_633451811520380928_n.jpg
 ---
 I send out a semi-regular newsletter.
 Durring the warmer months, I tend to manage about an issue per week.
 You can [sign up for it here](http://tinyletter.com/ajroach42).
-I just sent out [today's entry](http://tinyletter.com/ajroach42/letters/andrew-writing-journalism-is-a-gun-i-wrote-a-bunch-of-stuff), which contains a couple of particularly bits that I wanted to share a little more widely.
+I just sent out [today's entry](http://tinyletter.com/ajroach42/letters/andrew-writing-journalism-is-a-gun-i-wrote-a-bunch-of-stuff), which contains a couple of bits that I wanted to share a little more widely.

 I get a bit more political in the newsletter than I often do on this blog.